yllumi/wasender/README.md

 ## Sending Message

-To send message, simply send request to this endpoint:
+To send message, simply send POST request to this endpoint:

 `http://localhost:3001/send`

-with payload `to` and `message`.
+with json payload `to` and `message`.
 You can simulate it using Postman.
 `to` field must begin with country code, i.e. 62864095xxxx.

 ## Credits